T-Mac is using Ones Basketball League to put on the next generation. Ahead of the league’s debut, McGrady shared his vision with Boardroom.

 The first year of regional OBA competition will take place in seven cities across the United States, starting on the weekend of April 30 in Houston.
 The regionals will conclude in June, and the Finals will take place in Las Vegas in July.
 The inaugural events this year will feature only men, but women will be welcomed as equal participants in 2023.

-McGrady talked with Boardroom about the Ones Basketball Association and why he feels it will resonate very well with the younger generation.
+McGrady talked with Boardroom about the Ones Basketball League and why he feels it will resonate very well with the younger generation.

 CHRISTOPHER CASON: What sparked the idea behind the Ones Basketball Association?